-A substantial body of evidence for collaborative care has emerged over the past 20 years, particularly for depression but increasingly for other conditions as well including anxiety disorders, PTSD (as one example, see the STEPS-UP project) and co-morbid medical conditions such as heart disease, diabetes and cancer.
-Collaborative care has been proven effective for all ages including for adolescent depression.
-Most of the evidence demonstrates the effectiveness of collaborative care in medical settings such as primary care and specialty medical care, but researchers are exploring other settings as well such as OB/GYN clinics, community-based health centers and schools.
+A substantial body of evidence for collaborative care has emerged over the past 20 years, particularly for depression but increasingly for other conditions.
+These include anxiety disorders, PTSD (as one example, see the STEPS-UP project), and co-morbid medical conditions like heart disease, diabetes, and cancer.
+Collaborative care is effective for all ages, including for adolescents experiencing depression.
+Most of the evidence demonstrates the effectiveness of collaborative care in medical settings, such as primary care and specialty medical care.
+Researchers are exploring other settings as well, such as OB/GYN clinics, community-based health centers, and schools.

-More than 80 randomized controlled trials have shown collaborative care to be more effective than usual care further substantiated by several meta-analyses of the evidence, including a 2012 Cochrane Summary that reviewed 79 randomized controlled trials and 24,308 patients worldwide.
+More than 80 randomized controlled trials have shown collaborative care to be more effective than usual care.
+This has been further substantiated by several meta-analyses of the evidence, including a 2012 Cochrane Summary that reviewed 79 randomized controlled trials and 24,308 patients worldwide.

 Learn more about the IMPACT trial.